Brian-McG/HonoursDefaulterPrediction/README.md

-# Honours Project: An Analysis of Classiﬁcation Techniques for the Prediction of Tuberculosis Defaulters and Community Health Worker Attrition
+# Honours Project: An Analysis of Classification Techniques for the Prediction of Tuberculosis Defaulters and Community Health Worker Attrition

 ## Getting Started
   - Download [Anaconda Python 2.7](https://www.continuum.io/downloads) for respective OS